The experience to drive results.

 Our attorneys have deep subject-matter expertise with respect to Sunshine Law compliance, including both federal public records laws and their “blue sky” counterparts.
 We provide annual training on our clients’ public records and open meetings obligations.
 We also routinely assist clients in responding to subpoenas and information requests, helping ensure ensure full compliance with federal and state law.
-We work closely with our public-sector clients to avoid other Constitutional challenges as well, including those involving First Amendment, Free Exercise and Establishment Clause, and Searches and Seizures.
+We work closely with our public-sector clients to avoid other constitutional challenges as well, including those involving the First Amendment, Free Exercise and Establishment Clauses, and searches and seizures.

 Our latest thinking on legal issues impacting the public sector.